How to Use Your Account

 Overnight Delivery Example: Withdrawals confirmed Monday before 4:00 p.m.
 ET will be sent Tuesday for arrival Wednesday.

-Follow these step-by-step instructions for withdrawals to the owner or beneficiary:
+Follow these step-by-step instructions for withdrawals to the owner, beneficiary, college or university.

 Investments are not FDIC-insured, nor are they deposits of or guaranteed by a bank or any other entity, so they may lose value.